ntjandra/RPG-bot/README.md

 This bot was intended to interface and speed up calculations during combat.
 Therefore, combat related abilities are prioritized (non-social checks).
 Altering values is a private atribute and may only be altered through skills or editing the .json file.
 In the future, I might add a overide.

 ### TODOs
-- Import/Export sheets
+- Interaction commands.
-- More Skills supported
-- Clean up code for v0.1
+- Basic Out of Combat actions.